Media Scorn Protestors for Distrust of Corporate Reporters

 The problem is fast becoming a crisis that stretches far beyond the nation’s coastal states.
 That’s owing to another, less-talked-about disaster that has wreaked havoc on states in the midwest and the Great Plains, causing billions of dollars in damage.
 In response, insurers have raised premiums higher than ever and dropped customers even in inland states such as Iowa.

-These so-called “severe-convective storms” are large and powerful thunderstorms that form and disappear within a few hours or days, often spinning off hailstorms […]
+These so-called “severe-convective storms” are large and powerful thunderstorms that form and disappear within a few hours or days, often spinning off […]

 Read the Full Article